simonhaenisch/prettier-plugin-organize-imports/readme.md

 **Notes:**

 - Automatic plugin discovery is not supported with some package managers (e. g.
 [Yarn 2](https://github.com/prettier/prettier/issues/8474)).
 Check the [Prettier documentation](https://prettier.io/docs/en/plugins.html) for alternatives to manually load plugins in that case.
-- React users: depending on your configuration, if you need the `React` import to stay even if it's unused, make sure to have the `jsx` option set to `react` in your `tsconfig.json`.
+- React users: depending on your configuration, if you need the `React` import to stay even if it's "unused" (i.e. only needed for the JSX factory), make sure to have the `jsx` option set to `react` in your `tsconfig.json`.
 For more details [click here](https://www.typescriptlang.org/docs/handbook/jsx.html#basic-usage).

 ### Vue.js